Satchin Panda, Ph.D. on Time-Restricted Feeding and Its Effects on Obesity, Muscle Mass & Heart Health

 Rhonda: I look forward to more research coming out of your lab.
 You seem to be doing some really interesting things.

 Satchin: Thank you.
 Thank you.

 ATP is used in cells as a coenzyme often called the "molecular unit of currency" of intracellular energy transfer.
 It is one of the end products of photophosphorylation, cellular respiration, and fermentation and used by enzymes and structural proteins in many cellular processes, including biosynthetic reactions, motility, and cell division.

 Progressive mental deterioration that can occur in middle or old age, due to generalized degeneration of the brain associated with the pathophysiological characteristic of buildup of tau tangles and amyloid-beta plaques in the brain.
 Alzheimer's is the most common cause of premature senility.

 An enzyme that plays a role in cellular energy homeostasis.
-The net effect of AMPK activation is stimulation of hepatic fatty acid oxidation, ketogenesis, stimulation of skeletal muscle fatty acid oxidation and glucose uptake, inhibition of cholesterol synthesis, lipogenesis, and triglyceride synthesis, inhibition of adipocyte lipolysis and lipogenesis, and modulation of insulin secretion by pancreatic beta-cells.
+The net effect of AMPK activation is stimulation of hepatic fatty acid oxidation, ketogenesis, skeletal muscle fatty acid oxidation, and glucose uptake; inhibition of cholesterol synthesis, lipogenesis, triglyceride synthesis, adipocyte lipolysis, and lipogenesis; and modulation of insulin secretion by pancreatic beta-cells.

 A ketone body that is synthesized in the liver from acetyl-CoA when fasting or in ketosis.
 It can be used to produce energy inside the mitochondria and has also been shown to act as a signaling molecule that alters gene expression by inhibiting class 1 histone deacetylases.